DavidMoore/SadRobot/content/ipfilter/faq.md

 I do not maintain any of the lists.

 I try to keep a variety of third party list options available, but the availability and quality of free, up to date lists seems to be dwindling.

+### Where does the filter get downloaded to?

+The ipfilter.dat is downloaded to your local user profile in a directory called IPFilter i.e. `%LocalAppData%\IPFilter\ipfilter.dat`

+For example, if your username is Bob and you were on Windows 7 or higher, then the location by default would resolve to `C:\Users\Bob\AppData\Local\IPFilter\ipfilter.dat`